guysoft/ElectricSheepPi/README.rst

 .. :scale: 100 %
 .. :alt: Image of Electric Sheep

 A `Raspberry Pi <http://www.raspberrypi.org/>`_ distribution to to run `Electric Sheep : Crowdsourced Evolving Art <https://electricsheep.org/>`_ out of the box and the scripts necessary to load it at boot.

-Official mirror is `here <http://unofficialpi.org/Distros/ElectricSheepPi>`_
+This repository contains the source script to generate the distribution out of an existing `Raspbian <http://www.raspbian.org/>`_ distro image. `You can download a built image here <http://unofficialpi.org/Distros/ElectricSheepPi>`_

 ElectricSheepPi is based on `CustomPiOS <https://github.com/guysoft/CustomPiOS>`_

-This repository contains the source script to generate the distribution out of an existing `Raspbian <http://www.raspbian.org/>`_ distro image.

 Where to get it?
 ----------------